-The Imagine Peace Tower located on Videy Island off the coast of Reykjavik is an outdoor art piece by Yoko Ono dedicated to the memory of John Lennon.
-The wishing well monument which symbolizes peace and joy, emits a shining beam of light into the sky and features peace prayers in 24 languages.
+The Imagine Peace Tower on Videy Island near Reykjavik is an outdoor art piece by Yoko Ono dedicated to the memory of John Lennon.
+This monument of peace and joy emits a shining beam of light into the sky and features peace prayers in 24 languages.

-Unveiled in 2007, the Imagine Peace Tower is lit each year from October 9th (John’s birthday) until December 8th (the anniversary of his death).
-It is also lit on February 8th for Yoko’s birthday.
-Also in mid-March to celebrate John and Yoko’s wedding and the arrival of spring, during the Winter Solstice and on New Year’s Eve.
+The Imagine Peace Tower shines each year from October 9th (John’s birthday) until December 8th (the anniversary of his death).
+The Peace Tower also shines on February 8th for Yoko’s birthday, mid-March (John and Yoko’s wedding and the arrival of spring), on the Winter Solstice, and on New Year’s Eve.

 Can you see the Imagine Peace Tower from Reykjavik?

 Yes, you can.
-The blue light beam is visible from virtually any point in the city and if you’d like a closer look, take a short ferry ride from the pier at Skarfabakki or the old harbor downtown.
-On select dates in the fall, Videyjarstofa restaurant on the island offers a John Lennon tribute concert and dinner.
+The blue light beam is visible from virtually any point in the city.
+If you’d like a closer look, you can take a short ferry ride Skarfabakki pier or the Old Harbor area.
+On select dates every fall, Videyjarstofa restaurant on the island features a John Lennon tribute concert and dinner.

-Yoko Ono chose Iceland as the location for this amazing tribute to John Lennon and beacon to world peace because according to her, “Iceland is a magical and beautiful country.
+Yoko Ono chose Iceland as the location for this amazing tribute to John Lennon and beacon to world peace.
+According to her, “Iceland is a magical and beautiful country.
 The electrical energy source for the country and for the Imagine Peace Tower is geothermal – water, instead of oil.
 No pollution.
 No war.
 This is just one of the incredible situations that creates the magic of Iceland.”